Defending Teachers Accused of a Crime

 • an act detrimental to the education profession (such as falsifying documentation of continuing education courses or cheating on a professional exam).

-Although most allegations of educator misconduct are related to something that occurs at the school campus or with members of the school community, it can also involve something that happens off-campus and away from students.
+Although most allegations of educator misconduct involve incidents that occur on the school campus or with members of the school community, they can also involve incidents that happen off-campus and away from students.

 Notice of the Preliminary Investigation of the Teacher

-The letter will state that if the allegations are founded, the allegations could lead to disciplinary action against the teacher or certified educator’s Florida Educator Certificate.
+The letter will state that if the allegations are deemed to be founded, the allegations could lead to disciplinary action against the teacher or certified educator’s Florida Educator Certificate.
 Disciplinary action against the teaching certificate could include permanent revocation.

 Defending a Teacher against Allegations of Misconduct